-This article will provide scheduled replacement of three vehicles that are reaching the end of their expected life.
-In addition it will provide funds to replace a vehicle lift in the mechanic's work bay which is currently used to maintain and repair a variety of Town vehicles.
+Advisory Committee Commentary: This Article will provide the replacement of three vehicles that are reaching the end of their expected life.
+In addition, it will provide funds to replace a vehicle lift in the mechanic's work bay which is currently used to maintain and repair a variety of Town vehicles.